Drug Distributor Accreditation Criteria

 - Wholesale distributors shall include in their written policies and procedures the following:

-- Product tracing
+- Product tracing;

-- Authorized trading partners
+- Authorized trading partners;

-- Wholesaler and 3PL reporting
+- Verification; and

 - To prepare for, protect against, and handle any crisis that affects the security or operation of any facility in the event of a strike, fire, flood, or other natural disaster, or other situations of local, state, or national emergency.

-- A procedure for disposing of and destroying containers, labels, and packaging to ensure that the containers, labels, and packaging cannot be used in counterfeiting activities, including all necessary documentation, maintained for a minimum of three (3) years, and the appropriate witnessing of the destruction of any labels, packaging, immediate containers, or containers in accordance with all applicable federal and state requirements.
+- A process for disposing of and destroying containers, labels, and packaging to ensure that the containers, labels, and packaging cannot be used in counterfeiting activities, including all necessary documentation, maintained for a minimum of three years, and the appropriate witnessing of the destruction of any labels, packaging, immediate containers, or containers in accordance with all applicable federal and state requirements.

-- A procedure for investigating discrepancies involving:
+- A process for investigating discrepancies involving the following:

-- Suspect product and conducting investigations.
+- Suspect product and conducting investigations; and

 Information for Nontraditional Business Models